 - Review all of the online resources for cookie sellers and volunteers

-- Take the online cookie sale trainings for your role (troop volunteer, service unit volunteer, or parent volunteer)
+- Take the online cookie program trainings for your role (troop volunteer, service unit volunteer, or parent volunteer)

-- Double check that all of your girls are registered to participate in the sale—if not, they can register or renew online 24/7
+- Double check that all of your girls are registered to participate in the program—if not, they can register or renew online 24/7

 Spring into action and register for any of those upcoming council events you’ve been putting off, like Golden Gate Bridging (the biggest bridging ceremony, ever!), Discoveree (our all-day volunteer and older girl learning event), or one of the other hundreds of events we offer.